michalvankodev/michalvankodev-site/_posts/blog/2020-05-09-transition-to-colemak-layout.md

 You may ask how was I able to work when I was berely able to write?
 Well as a programmer I don't write that much code.
 Most of the time the programming constist of reading someone elses code and thinking how to implement certain feature.
 The writing part is the smallest one really.
 Most of the writing is done in between the programmers themselves.
 Yeah I had much struggles responding to messages as I was typing a single sentence for whole minute.
 This frustrated me but I was progressing very quickly.

+After few months I've discovered that I can also setup Colemak on the mobile phone as well.
+So I immediately did.
+Writing on mobile is completely different experience because I tend to missclick a lot more because of the size of the buttons.
+And mistakes are harder to autocorrect as it isn't build with the premise of using different layout.
+The `E` and `I` keys are now next to each other and which causes these mistakes to happen.

 ## Common struggles

 ### Shortcuts